AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 `InvalidCommandException` will also be thrown, and later caught when the command execution method returns.

 For the product **name**, since it is expected to be of type `String`, the attribute is extracted directly from the index immediately after the index that contains `/name`.
+However, due to how `split()` works, only one-word Strings are able to be extracted as the product name.
+Hence, the name of products in the program are restricted to one-word Strings.
+This limitation will be addressed in later versions.

 For the product **quantity** or **price**, the attribute will be extracted from the index immediately after the index that contains `/qty` `/price` respectively.
 After that, since we require the product quantity and price to be of type `int`